Create a Mountain Fortress Using Matte Painting Techniques in Photoshop: Advanced Tutorial

 Step 12

-Were now moving towards screen right of our painting.
-Now it’s time to create the second set of vanishing point.
-Let’s try and create these lines following the edges of the front face of our castle.
+to create the second set of vanishing point.
+Let’s try and create these

-Tip: Try to keep your perspective lines and painted outlines in one folder.
-That way, you can easily turn them on and off as a group.
-At the same time its good practice to create groups for your elements.
+elements.
 A classic group naming would be BG – Background, MG – Midground and FG – Foreground.
 You can also group each element according to their type e.g. mountain, castle, sky etc.

 Step 13

-Once that is done, we continue to build upon our painting by importing images from our reference folder and transforming them to fit over the form that we have established.
+Once that is done, we continue to build upon our painting by

 Step 14

-We keep on working on the mountain using our second perspective lines as vanishing point.
-At this point, we are adding the foreground element, creating an entrance to our castle.
+We keep on working on the mountain using our second perspective lines

 Since our process is very organic, you can keep on adding elements that you think would work well with the image your building.